MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 704 - Epilogue 6 - The Seven Treasures - Obtaining the Icy Flute.md

 *If the player chooses "default":*
 >
-> obtained an Icy Flute, one of the seven treasures!
+>`Hero Name` obtained an Icy Flute, one of the seven treasures!

   * *Jump to [anchor 1](#1)*